syncfusion-content/uwp-docs/uwp/CellGrid/Styles-and-Formatting.md

 ## Text Trim

-When the text exceeds the edge of the cell in SfCellGrid, it can be trimmed by using `TextTrimming` property.
+When the text exceeds the edge of the cell in the Excel-like Grid, it can be trimmed by using `TextTrimming` property.

 {% tabs %}
 {% highlight c# %}